sandratoh/MediMe/README.md

 4. Sign up for your MediMe account!

+#### Database Setup

+1. In the second terminal, `cd` into `express-back-end` and create a `.env` file by using `.env.example` as a reference: `cp .env.example .env`

+2. Create an ElephantSQL account on their webpage: https://www.elephantsql.com/ and copy the URL or database authentication info into the `.env` file

+3. To reset database, `cd` into `express-back-end` and run command: `npm run db:reset`

 #### Express Back End

-1. In the second terminal, `cd` into `express-back-end` and install the dependencies with `npm install`
+1. After database is set up, within `express-back-end` install the dependencies with `npm install`

 2. Once the dependencies are installed, run `npm start` to start the server